kristrev/multi/README.md

 How to install
 --------------
 First, install the required dependencies.
-These are libiw, glib and libyaml.
-If you are using Ubuntu or Debian, the package names are libiw-dev, libglib2.0-dev and libyaml-dev.
+These are libiw, glib, libyaml and libmnl.
+If you are using Ubuntu or Debian, the package names are libiw-dev, libglib2.0-dev, libyaml-dev and libmnl-dev.
 Then, either use cmake or normal make directly to compile MNM.

 Note that the versions referenced in the CMake-file are those I have used when working on MNM lately.
 Please let me know if it MNM compiles and works with